-- You cannot have any credit disputes on any non-medical collection accounts with balances that is greater than $1,000 ( the sum of all of your non-medical collection accounts ).
+Cannot have any credit disputes on any non-medical collection accounts with balances that is greater than $1,000 ( the sum of all of your non-medical collection accounts ):

-- You need to retract those credit disputes and the credit report needs to reflect that those items are no longer in dispute.
+- Need to retract those credit disputes and the credit report needs to reflect that those items are no longer in dispute

-- You can have credit disputes on non-medical derogatory credit items that have zero balances and if the total sum of collection account balances from your credit report is less than $1,000.
+- If the total sum of collection account balances from a credit report is less than $1,000

-- You cannot have any credit disputes on charge off accounts, no matter how small or large the balance is.
+- Cannot have any credit disputes on charge off accounts, no matter how small or large the balance is

-- You are ALLOWED to have credit disputes on medical collections no matter how much the collection account balance is.
+- Consumers are ALLOWED to have credit disputes on medical collections no matter how much the collection account balance is

 Mortgage 101 For New Loan Officers with Gaps In Employment:

-- With our company, you do not need a two year straight same employment history to qualify for a FHA Loan.
+- With our company, you do not need a two-year straight same employment history to qualify for an FHA Loan

-- You can have gaps in employment in the past two years.
+- Can have gaps in employment in the past two years

-- If you had an employment gap of six or more months and just have a new full time job, then you need to stay at your new full time job for at least six month in order for you to qualify for a FHA Loan.
+- If you had an employment gap of six or more months and just have a new full-time job, then you need to stay at your new full-time job for at least six months in order for you to qualify for an FHA Loan

 Mortgage Guidelines 101 On Income Qualification